 Based on your results, you should try to study and learn in a casual setting with soft furnishings.
+I Read the following recommendations and select the ones you think would work hest for you

+Based on your results, you should try to study and learn in a casual setting with soft furnishings.
 Read the following recommendations and select the ones you think would work best for you.

-If you can't avoid formal seating, sit on the floor while leaning against a wall.

-- Sit on comfortable, soft seating or try reading while reclining on a bed or cushions. - Use a laptop or other mobile device instead of a desktop computer.

-Avoid sitting on a straight-backed chair and working at a desk or table.

-Time of Day

-Research has proven that success in learning can be affected by the time of day in which you study.
+During Instruction or Activities If you can't avoid formal seating, sit on the floor while leaning against a wall.
+Working on Assignments or Independent Tasks Sit on comfortable, soft seating or try reading while reclining on a bed or cushions.
+Use a laptop or other mobile device instead of a desktop computer.
+Preparing for Tests or Presentations Avoid sitting on a straight-backed chair and working at a desk or table.
+Early in the Late in the Day Day Time of Day Research has proven that success in learning can be affected by the time of day in which you study.
 You have a moderate preference for learning early in the day.
 You are alert and do your best work before midday, and you probably prefer to go to sleep early at night.

-Based on your results, you should try to do your most challenging learning early in the day.
+Recommendations Based on your results, you should try to do your most challenging learning early in the day.
 Read the following recommendations and select the ones you think would work best for you.

-Schedule your most difficult learning and creative tasks for early in the day.

-Do routine tasks later in the day.
+During Instruction or Activities Schedule your most difficult learning and creative tasks for early in the day.
+Working on Assignments or Independent Tasks Do routine tasks later in the day.

-On your days off, use the mornings for studying and homework.